openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

 Utility Types
 *************

-The |LANG| supports several embedded types, called "utility" types.
+The |LANG| supports several embedded types, called '*utility*' types.
-They allow to construct new types, and extend their functionality.
+They allow constructing new types, and extend their functionality.

 .. index::
    embedded type